ubarsc/emuformat/README.md

 It is designed to be written by:

-1. RIOS, in particular version 2.0.5 and above with the on-the-fly statistics and pyramid layers enabled (the default).
+1. RIOS, in particular version 2.0.5 and above with the on-the-fly statistics and overview layers enabled (the default).

+Files created in this way will have CLOUD_OPTIMISED=FALSE set in the dataset metadata to show that the overviews are distributed within the file.

-2. gdal_translate -of EMU from another GDAL supported format.
+2. gdal_translate -of EMU from any GDAL supported format (including EMU).
 If available, the statistics and pyramid layers will be copied across from the input file.

+Files created in this way will have CLOUD_OPTIMISED=TRUE set in the dataset metadata to show that the overviews are all saved to the start of the file which should allow faster display.

 Other methods may result in errors or corruption of data.